-This is the largest of Bellini's pictures of the Virgin and Child which were not part of a larger altarpiece structure, suggesting that it was probably made to sit upon a small altar.
-Perhaps the owner had a private chapel in his home.
+The patron's wealth is evident in the type of pigments used, which they would have paid for.
+Bellini has used very high quality ultramarine - the most expensive pigment, made from lapis lazuli, a semi-precious stone - for the blue of the Virgin's mantle.
+It is applied liberally here.
+This is the largest of Bellini's pictures of the Virgin and Child which were not part of a larger altarpiece structure, which suggests that it was probably made to sit upon a small altar: perhaps this owner had his own private chapel in his home.

 Credit: Bought, 1855